 Check the status of the new cluster:

 You should see results similar to the following the example, in which both VM instances are started and

-example-ha-vm1is the master and
+example-ha-vm1is the active primary instance and

-example-ha-vm2is the slave:
+example-ha-vm2is the secondary instance:

 Change to the SAP admin user by replacing [SID] in the following command with the [SID] value that you specified in the configuration file template.

 su - [SID]adm

 Ensure that the SAP HANA services, such as